+In close proximity appears the bright parterres or umbrageous groves of Bellevue, Hamwood, Bijou, Westfield and Sans Bruit. the dark gothic arches of Finlay Asylum, and the traveller re-enters by St. John Suburbs, with the broad basin of the St. Charles and the pretty Island of Orleans staring him in the face.
 Drive down next to see Montmorency Falls, and the little room which the Duke of Kent, Queen Victoria's father, occupied in 1791.
-A trip to the Island of Orleans in the ferry will also repay trouble: it costs very little; half an hour of brisk steaming will do it, cross then to St. Joseph, Levi, per ferry steamer, and go and behold the most complete, the most formidable, as to plan the most modern, earth works in the world.
-Drive to Lake Beauport, to luxuriate on its red trout; but mind you stop on your return and take a caulker of Glenlivet or old Bourbon or Sillery Mousseux on the banks of the trout stream, next to the Hermitage, at Charlesbourg.
-Step in the Chateau; sit down, like Volney amidst the ruins of Palmyra, and meditate on the romantic though unhappy fate of dark-eyed Caroline, Bigot's Rosemond, some hundred years ago.
-You imagine you have seen everything; not so. my friend ! tell your driver to let you out opposite Ringfield, on the Charlesbourg-road, and if at home Mr. G. H. Parke, the obliging proprietor, will surely grant you leave to visit the extensive earthworks behind his residence, raised by Montcalm in 1759-so appropriately called Ringfield; hurry back to town in time to accept that invitation to dine at the Club, then spend the evening agreeably at the Morrin College, in the cosy rooms of the Literary and Historical Society, and retire early, preparing yourself for the great compaign of the morrow.
+A trip to the Island of Orleans in the ferry will also repay the trouble; it costs very little; half an hour of brisk steaming will do it, cross then to St. Joseph, Levi, per ferry steamer, and go and behold the most complete, the most formidable, as to plan the most modern, earthworks in the world.
+Drive to Lake Beauport, to luxuriate on its red trout; but mind you stop on your return and take a caulker of Glenlivet or old Bourbon or Sillery Mousseaux on the banks of the trout stream, next to the Hermitage, at Charlesbourg.
+Step into the Chateau; sit down, like Volney amidst the ruins of Palmyra, and meditate on the romantic though unhappy fate of dark-eyed Caroline, Bigot's Rosamond, some hundred years ago.
+You imagine you have seen everything; not so, my friend! tell your driver to let you out opposite Ringfield, on the Charlesbourg road, and if at home Mr. G. H. Parke, the obliging proprietor, will surely grant you leave to visit the extensive earthworks behind his residence, raised by Montcalm in 1759-so appropriately called Ringfield; hurry back to town in time to accept that invitation to dine at the club, then spend the evening agreeably at the Morrin College, in the cosy rooms of the literary and Historical Society, and retire early, preparing yourself for the great campaign of the morrow.